Apkaless/Python3-Nmap-Modules/README.md

 # Fix Error "module 'nmap' has no attribute 'PortScanner'"

-# Type This Command Lines:
+# Type This Commands Line:

 # pip uninstall nmap